 Machine Learning application to build a Vendor Guide

 Using a machine learning algorithm, this application searches the web for targeted vendor types then scrapes the contact info and builds an Adobe Acrobat (pdf) listing guide.
-I use this application to publish two hobby vendor guides.
+This application is written in Ruby and is a console application.

 A flexible password generator that respects your privacy.

 This is a small SaaS (Software as a Service) project I developed for myself after becoming tired of being bombarded by ads or being forced to register for other password sites.
 While I developed this for myself others are encouraged to use it if needed.
 It is currently being cleaned up so it can be released as open-source.

 Priority Software, Inc.